joustava/CarND-Behavioral-Cloning-Project/README.md

 # ... omitted
 ```

 The produced model can be found in [`./models/model01.h5`](./models/model01.h5) under epository [tag model01](https://github.com/joustava/CarND-Behavioral-Cloning-Project/tree/model01) as well ass the accompanying source code.
-The model did not do well in the simulator, after about 10 seconds the car drove of track into the woods and the model was driving very unsure, steering all over the place.
+The model did not do well in the simulator, after about 10 seconds the car drove of track into the woods and the model was driving very unsure, steering all over the place however, while building this simple network we created a project structure and tooling to support further research.

 #### LeNet based network iteration

-Secondly a LeNet like network was build and trained with the original data.
+Secondly, a LeNet like network was build and trained with the original data.
 This model was conciderable more certain in steering and drove more stable for about 20 seconds.
 It started aiming for the red and white borders and got stuck on the right side 'concrete' ledge.
 Not a success either.

-Before trying out a new neural network model additinal data was pulled into the training data in the form of the left and right camera feeds and their adjusted steering angles.
-Training on this data, which was tripled in size, did not reduce loss (around 1.1055 mostly) and thus a Dropout layer was added between each dense layer to reduce overfitting with a rate of 0.5.
-The training result looked like
+Before trying out a new neural network model, additional data was pulled into the training data in the form of the left and right camera feeds and their adjusted steering angles.
+Training on this data, which was tripled in size, did not reduce loss (around 1.1055 mostly) and thus a dropout layer was added between each dense layer, each with a dropout rate of 0.5, to reduce overfitting.
+The training result output is plotted below

 ```bash
 112/112 [==============================] - 50s 443ms/step - loss: 0.0538 - val_loss: 0.0036